On Mori's theorem for quasiconformal maps in the $n$-space: Comparison with earlier bounds

 Next we prove that

 This inequality is equivalent to

 This last inequality holds because the left hand side is negative.
 Now from (\ref{c}) and (\ref{d}) we get the desired inequality (\ref{uph}). } $\square$ \end{subsec}

-\begin{subsec}{\bf Graphical and numerical comparision of various bounds.} {\rm The above bounds involve the Gr\"otzsch ring constant $\lambda_n,$ which is known only for $n=2, \lambda_2=4.$ Therefore only for $n=2$ we can compute the values of the bounds.
+\begin{subsec}{\bf Graphical and numerical comparison of various bounds.} {\rm The above bounds involve the Gr\"otzsch ring constant $\lambda_n,$ which is known only for $n=2, \lambda_2=4.$ Therefore only for $n=2$ we can compute the values of the bounds.
 Solving numerically the equation ${4\cdot16}^{1-1/K}=h(t_1) $ for $K$ we obtain $K=1.3089\,.$ We give numerical and graphical comparison of the various bounds for the Mori constant. }

 {\rm Tabulation of the various upper bounds for Mori's constant when $n=2$ and $\lambda_2=4$ as a function of $K$: (a) Mori's conjectured bound $16^{1-1/K}$, (b) the Anderson-Vamanamurthy bound $4 \cdot 16^{1-1/K}$, (c) the bound from (\ref{bv2}).
-For $K\in (1, 1.3089)$ the upper bound in (\ref{bv2}) is better than the Anderson-Vamanamurthy bound and for $K >1.5946$ the upper bound in (\ref{bv2}) is better than the bound of Fehlmann and Vuorinen.
+For $K\in (1, 1.3089)$ the upper bound in (\ref{bv2}) is better than the Anderson-Vamanamurthy bound.
+Note that the upper bound $T(n,K)\le h(t_1)$ in (\ref{bv2}) is proved only for $K \in (1,K_1), K_1= 4/3\,.$ We do not know whether it holds for larger values of $K$ but just comparing the values of $h(t_1)$ and the bound of Fehlmann and Vuorinen for $K >1.5946$ we see that $h(t_1)$ is the smaller one of these two.
 Numerical values of the \cite{fv} bound given in the table were computed with the help of the algorithm for $\varphi_{K,2}(r)$ attached with {\cite[p.
-92, 439]{avvb}}.
+92, 439]{avvb}}}.